582 search results for “hybrid driving” in the Staff website

 Remote workplace

 The remote workplace allows you to open a virtual workplace from your own PC, Mac, smartphone or tablet.
-Ideally, the remote workplace should only be used for logging on to Self Service.
+However, remote workplace is being phased out and many applications are no longer be available via remote workplace.
+For most applications it is possible to log on via eduVPN (with Edge browser).

 -